How coronavirus impacts students and what to do in 2021

 To avoid catching and spreading coronavirus, follow the 'Hands, Face, Space' guidelines:

 Regularly wash your hands with soap and water for 20 seconds, drying them thoroughly afterwards.

 And, when you're out and about, use hand sanitiser (particularly when entering a building, and after you've had contact with surfaces).

-Wear a face covering whenever required, such as on public transport, in shops and in libraries.
+Wear a face covering whenever required, such as on public transport and in shops.
 It's important to wear them whenever you're in an enclosed public space where social distancing is difficult, and you're around people you don't usually meet.

 Keep in mind, though, that some people are exempt from wearing face coverings, such as those with breathing difficulties.